-To gain more statistical insight into the performance of the current method, it was applied on 329 series of 365 consecutive days within the 10-year LES run (each starting 10 days after the previous one); for realistic power production, free stream power production, realistic wind and free stream wind in the center of the LES domain at 75.3 m.
+To gain more statistical insight into the performance of the current method, it was applied on 329 series of 365 consecutive days within the 10-year LES run (each starting 10 days after the previous one); for realistic power production, free stream power production, realistic wind in the center of the LES domain at 75.3 m, and specific humidity at the same location.
 This allows calculation of the mean absolute error (MAE) of the long-term correction method.
 Figure 5 shows timeseries and their histograms of the set of consecutive days, together with their long-term corrected counterpart, and several statistical metrics.
 Typically, interannual variability of uncorrected variables is about 4 % of the mean, which, for power, corresponds to previously found values (Pryor et al., 2018) in a study about wind farms in the US.
 Applying the long-term correction removes much of that variability and produces a timeseries centered around the long-term mean value (horizontal black lines).
 For free stream power, realistic power, and realistic wind; the method gives MAEs of 0.36 %, 0.35 %, and 0.69 % of their long-term means, respectively.
 The 95th percentiles of the absolute errors are around 0.8 % (realistic and free stream power), and 1.57 % (realistic wind) of the long-term means.
+Long-term correction of specific humidity (bottom panel) is not successful: almost no variability is removed by doing the long-term correction.
+This indicates that there should be a clear mapping between the variable to be long-term corrected and wind.